 - Rate of dividend - not exceed average of the rates at which dividend was declared by it in the 3 years immediately preceding that year (this condition shall not apply to a company, which has not declared any dividend in each of the three preceding financial year);

 - Total amount to be drawn from such accumulated profits shall not exceed one-tenth of the sum of its paid-up share capital and free reserves as appearing in the latest audited financial statement;

-The amount so drawn shall first be utilised to set off the losses incurred in the financial year in which dividend is declared before any dividend in respect of equity shares is declared;
+- The amount so drawn shall first be utilised to set off the losses incurred in the financial year in which dividend is declared before any dividend in respect of equity shares is declared;

-Balance of reserves after such withdrawal shall not fall below 15% of the paid up share capital (latest audited financial statement);
+- Balance of reserves after such withdrawal shall not fall below 15% of the paid up share capital (latest audited financial statement);